SOFTS-Arabica coffee climbs buoyed by slow producer selling

 SUGAR

+* March raw sugar SBc1 settled down 0.16 cents, or 0.8%, at 19.39 cents per lb, as oil prices slid and Brazil's oil company Petrobras cut gasoline prices.

+* Falling energy prices cut the incentive for Brazil mills to produce ethanol, leading to higher sugar production.

-* Dealers noted recent rains in Centre-South Brazil had disrupted the cane harvest while there had also been a slow start to the harvest in Thailand.
+* Dealers noted recent rains in Centre-South Brazil, however, had disrupted the cane harvest while there had also been a slow start to the harvest in Thailand.

-* French sugar group Tereos reported strong first-half results on Tuesday, including a net profit and a sharp rise in earnings, as high sugar and ethanol prices helped offset an increase in production costs.
+* French sugar group Tereos reported strong first-half results on Tuesday, including a net profit and a sharp rise in earnings.

 COCOA